aruba/pyhpesse/README.md

 or
  `pip uninstall pyhpesse `

-# Further Usage Examples
+# Additional Usage Examples

 ## Make a new Tunnel
-This script makes a new tunnel based on parameters below and if the location does not exist, it will create it.
+This example script makes a new tunnel based on parameters below and if the location does not exist, it will create it.

 ```python
 from pyhpesse import *